zarf-dev/zarf/src/test/external-test/README.md

 # Test Initializing Zarf w/ An External Git Repository and A External Container Registry
-> Note: In this case, the 'external' Git server and container registry are both considered 'external' servers that already existed inside the k8s cluster before `zarf init` is executed
+> Note: For this test case, we deploy an 'external' Git server and container registry as pods running within the k8s cluster.
+These are still considered 'external' servers since they already existed inside the k8s cluster before `zarf init` command is executed

 This directory holds the tests that verify Zarf can initialize a cluster to use an already existing Git server and container registry that is external to the resources Zarf manages.
 The tests in this directory are currently only run when manually executed.